How My Kittens Are Raised

 Then you ask yourself 'why is the kitten running away from us and hiding in the smallest place possible' these are the reasons and they can become so frightened to come out to eat and use the litter tray.
 Therefore creating more unwelcome problems.

-I chose to breed Ragdoll's and I also chose to breed them in the home as I see breeding them any other way would not suit me.
+I chose to breed them within the home as I see breeding them any other way would not suit me.